 Topping our list of trendy reservation spots is SumoMaya, which serves up Mexican-Asian fusion fare in a lively atmosphere.
 Meanwhile, modern Latin cuisine, craft tequila cocktails, and a large outdoor terrace make The Mission a popular option for a boozy group dinner.

 If a mimosa-filled brunch is more your speed, there are plenty of egg-cellent eateries (pun intended) to check out.
-Bottomless mimosas and bellinis aren't the only reason to visit The House Brasserie—the buttermilk pancakes, duck verde chilaquiles, and steak hash are just as delectable as they sound.
+The mega mimosas aren't the only reason to visit Hash Kitchen—the s'mores pancakes, chilaquiles, and carnitas hash are just as delectable as they sound.
 In the mood for a taste of the east coast?
 The Montauk, a beach-inspired lounge and restaurant, not only serves up both warm and cold lobsters rolls, but they make a brilliant Bloody Mary.

 By Sunday, you may be feeling the side effects from a booze-filled weekend, which means it’s the perfect time to check out the seasonal menu at True Food Kitchen.
-Nab a table on the outdoor patio and nourish your party-ravaged body with nutrient-rich dishes, like the vegan chorizo burrito and garden scramble.
-And be sure to wash it down with a pomegranate chia limeade or Health-Ade Kombucha.
-If you’re still thirsty for an adult beverage, try a honey-grapefruit mimosa or a glass of organic wine.
+Nab a table on the outdoor patio and nourish your party-ravaged body with nutrient-rich dishes, like the vegan chorizo bowl and garden scramble.
+And be sure to wash it down with a pomegranate chia limeade or wellness shot.
+If you’re still thirsty for an adult beverage, try an antioxidant mimosa or a glass of organic wine.

 Where to Party